thekindlyone/nwanime-dl/readme.md

 special thanks to [Derrick Kearney](https://github.com/diek) for helping me test it .

 PS:
+(Shameless plug)

-if you are using vlc to play these files and are missing a play next/prev file feature.. try [vlcwrapy-nix]()
+if you are using vlc to play these files and are missing a play next/prev file feature.. try [vlcwrapy-nix](https://github.com/thekindlyone/vlcwrapy-nix)